 Healthy Carrot Muffins Recipe Tips

-• Measure the coconut oil when melted.
-Measure 1/2 cup of melted (not hardened) coconut oil and pour it over the dates.
-The oil will help the dates blend easier.
+• Measure the coconut oil after melting: Melt 1/2 cup of coconut oil and then measure it.
+Pour it over the dates to help them blend easier.

-• Scrape everything out of the blender.
-The finished batter is very thick and quite sticky, so take your time scraping it all out into the muffin tins.
-For the best, high-rise muffins we need to use every bit of the batter!
+• Scrape out all the batter from the blender: Since the batter is thick and sticky, take your time to scrape it all out into the muffin tins.
+We want to use every bit of batter for tall muffins!

 Overhead image of the Healthy Carrot Muffins ready to be enjoyed